-7.5.3.1 Implement available NDRRA initiatives to assist primary producers' recovery
+7.5.3.1 Implement available financial assistance under the NDRRA to assist primary producer recovery

-- Under the NDRRA, DTF delivers: - a low-interest concessional loan scheme to primary producers; and - recovery grants for primary producers, subject to approval by the Australian Government. - DEDJTR gathers impact and loss information for primary producers and provides this information to DTF and DPC. - The Rural Finance Corporation of Victoria administers the low-interest concessional loans and clean up and restoration grants following authorisation by the Victorian Treasurer. - DPC supports DTF as the lead agency for this activity by advising the Premier to request that the Treasurer activate Category B direct concessional loans and/or consequential effect concessional loans for primary producers where the NDRRA criteria are met; and/or the Premier request the Prime Minister activate Category C Clean up and restoration grant funding where the NDRRA criteria are met.
-Under the NDRRA Category D Exceptional Circumstances, co-funding may also be available, subject to Australian Government approval.
+- Under the NDRRA, DTF administers: - a low-interest concessional loan scheme to primary producers - recovery grants for primary producers, subject to approval by the Australian Government. - DEDJTR gathers impact and loss information for primary producers and provides this information to DTF and EMV. - The Rural Assistance Commissioner administers the low-interest concessional loans and clean up and restoration grants through an agreement with The Bendigo and Adelaide Bank under the Trade Mark Rural Finance - EMV supports DTF as the lead agency for this activity by advising the Minister for Emergency Services to request that the Treasurer activate Category B direct concessional loans and/or consequential effect concessional loans for primary producers where the NDRRA criteria are met; and/or the Premier request the Prime Minister activate Category C Clean up grant funding where the NDRRA criteria are met.
+Under the NDRRA Category D Exceptional Circumstances, co-funding may also be available, subject to the Prime Minister's approval.